The Trauma-Focused Recovery (TFR) Model

 7. Scott, C. K., Foss, M. A., & Dennis, M. L. (2005).
 Pathways in the relapse, treatment, and recovery cycle over three years.
 Journal of Substance Abuse Treatment, 28(Suppl.
 1), S63–S72.
 Longitudinal documentation of the Stage-1 Loop — the revolving pattern of stabilization, discharge, relapse, and re-admission that characterizes addiction treatment when underlying trauma drivers are left unaddressed.
 Provides the empirical basis for the TFR Model's sequencing argument.
 View via DOI

 9. McCauley, J. L., Killeen, T., Gros, D. F., Brady, K. T., & Back, S. E. (2012).
 Posttraumatic stress disorder and co-occurring substance use disorders: Advances in assessment and treatment.
 Clinical Psychology: Science and Practice, 19(3), 283–304.
-Comprehensive review of the clinical literature on co-occurring PTSD and SUD — documenting prevalence rates of 25–42%, the mutual reinforcement between both conditions, and the evidence that failing to identify and treat PTSD in addiction settings is linked to poorer outcomes and elevated relapse vulnerability.
+Comprehensive review of the clinical literature on co-occurring PTSD and SUD — documenting prevalence rates typically reported in the range of 25–41% depending on methodology and population, the mutual reinforcement between both conditions, and the evidence that failing to identify and treat PTSD in addiction settings is linked to poorer outcomes and elevated relapse vulnerability.
 View on PMC

 10. Mills, K. L., Teesson, M., Back, S. E., Brady, K. T., et al. (2012).
 Integrated exposure-based therapy for co-occurring posttraumatic stress disorder and substance dependence: A randomized controlled trial.
 JAMA, 308(7), 690–699.
 Randomized controlled trial demonstrating that integrated treatment addressing both PTSD and SUD simultaneously produces better outcomes than treating either condition alone — supporting the TFR Model's argument that trauma processing is not a clinical luxury but a necessary component of durable recovery.
 View via DOI